Anaid0616/Cross-Course-Design-HTML-CSS-Project/README.md

 ---

 ## **Description**
 This project is part of a series of assignments focusing on different aspects of front-end development, including Design, HTML & CSS, and JavaScript.
-The website is built for a fictional client GameHub, an online shop where users can browse, view, and purchase a variety of computer games.
+The website is built for a client GameHub, an online shop where users can browse, view, and purchase a variety of computer games.
 The goal was to create a responsive and interactive site with a focus on best coding practices and accessibility standards.

 ---